Skip links

 Designed to help children aged 8–12 create animated films from scratch to premiere, even with no prior filmmaking experience.

-Ready-to-shoot, 1-minute-long creative cartoons — not in weeks, but in just 1–2 hours.
+Create ready-to-shoot, 1-minute-long creative cartoons — not in weeks, but in just 1–2 hours.

 Babiling Animation Kit is designed to help children aged 8–12 create animated films — from idea to premiere — even with no prior filmmaking experience.